ryancampbell514/HeatSmoothing/README.md

 #### Training

-Here, we use code modified from [Tulip](https://github.com/cfinlay/tulip/tree/master/imagenet) and [Train ImageNet in 18 minutes](https://github.com/cybertronai/imagenet18).
-This fast ImageNet training is obtained by training on smaller images.
+Here, we use code modified from [Train ImageNet in 18 minutes](https://github.com/cybertronai/imagenet18).
 If you run locally, you may need to download the special ImageNet dataset yourself from [here](https://s3.amazonaws.com/yaroslavvb2/data/imagenet18.tar).
 This faster training is achieved by training on special smaller images for the first 15 epochs or so.

 To train a base model, simply execute
 ```